botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

 ### Files

-* When files are sent over Whatsapp, the Studio doesn't store the original filename (for security reasons) but only the file extension, so the file will be sent with a generic filename ("file") followed by the extension of the file.
+* When files are sent over WhatsApp, the Studio doesn't store the original filename (for security reasons) but only the file extension, so the file will be sent with a generic filename ("file") followed by the extension of the file.
 For example, if you send a PNG file, it will be sent as "file.png".

 ## From WhatsApp to Botpress